NordicSemiconductor/pc-nrfconnect-ble/doc/README.md

 ## Application Modules (appmodules)

+### Important notice

+**The modularization of nRF Connect is still work in progress.
+Please be aware that this architecture may change significantly in near future.**

+### Introduction

 nRF Connect is modularized into application modules (appmodules).
 Each appmodule provides a certain set of features.
 The appmodules are developed independently, but may share some common components and resources from the core